Akan religion: Abosom

-The abosom, the lower deities or spirits, assist humans on earth.
-These are akin to orishas in Yoruba religion, the vodun in West African Vodun and its derivatives (such as Lwa in Haitian Vodun, and the alusi in Odinani.
+The abosom, or the lower deities or spirits, assist humans on earth.
+These are akin to orishas in Yoruba religion, the vodun in West African Vodun and its derivatives (such as Lwa in Haitian Vodun, and the alusi in Odinani).
 Abosom receive their power from the creator god and are most often connected to the world as it appears in its natural state.
 Priests serve individual abosom and act as mediators between the abosom and humankind.
 Many of those who believe in these traditions participate in daily prayer, which includes the pouring of libations as an offering to both the ancestors who are buried under the land and to the spirits who are everywhere.
+Such abosom are also believed to give health, fertility, prosperity, protection from witches and other needs to those who have established communication with them.

-The Abosom can also be known as the atano gods.
-They are led by Tano, the Asante nature God of War and Strife, son of Nyame.
+The abosom were divided into three groups; the atano (gods from water bodies such as rivers, led by Tano), ewim (sky gods) and the abo (gods from the mountains).
+The ewim were considered to be judgemental and merciless, while the abo were sources of healing and medicine.
+They also have different realms in Asoro (the realm of the gods).